Project4-ML-Stars/Customer-Segmentation-Recommendation/README.md

 Package	Version
-matplotlib	3.1.2
+matplotlib
-missingno	0.4.2
+missingno
-numpy	1.18.1
+numpy
-pandas	1.0.0
+pandas
-sklearn	0.0
+sklearn
-tensorflow	1.15
+tensorflow
-keras	2.3.0
+keras
-seaborn	0.10.0
+seaborn
-flask	1.1.1
+flask
-flask-Cors	3.0.8
+flask-Cors

 Installation Instructions:
 Open the command prompt as an administrator and use the command pip install <library-name> to install each library.

 Project Setup

-After installing the required libraries, navigate to the "DBS-Segmentation" folder where your project is located.
+After installing the required libraries, navigate to the "Customer-Segmentation-Recommendation" folder where your project is located.
 Open the folder and run the "server.py" file.
 Running this file will start the project server.

 Frontend Setup